Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 Explore the Galleria Vittorio Emanuele II

 While you’re there, grab a bite to eat at one of the many restaurants in the Galleria Vittorio Emanuele II!
 They have everything from sit-down restaurants to McDonald’s.
 Peek into the department stores too.
 Many of them ]like La Rinascente] have food markets inside.

 Experience royalty at the Royal Palace of Milan [Palazzo Reale]

-Did you know there is a real life palace located right in the middle of Milan?
+Did you know there is a real-life palace located right in the middle of Milan?
 Ok, you won’t find any kings or queens inside but this historical landmark was the seat of the Italian government for centuries.
 Now it serves as a cultural center with stunning artwork and rotational exhibits.
 They offer guided tours but you can also just pop in and explore on your own.
 When visiting Milan with kids, The Royal Palace of Milan is probably better suited to older children/teenagers but all ages are welcome.

 Check out Teatro alla Scalla & Museo Teatrale alla Scala

 Teatro alla Scalla or La Scala is an opera house located a block away from the Galleria Vittorio Emanuele II.
 I know what you’re thinking — kids don’t want to see an opera house.
 Right?
 Wrong!
 The building went under a major renovation and is an absolutely beautiful building.
-The friendly folks at NH Collection Milano President said that if they are not having a show, they will let visitors walk through the building for free.

-There’s also a pretty decent museum inside the theater with exhibits related to the operate house itself.
+There’s also a pretty decent museum inside the theater with exhibits related to the opera house itself.
 They also have a gift shop and a cafeteria inside.

 Side note: the Museo Teatrala alla Scala is very committed to accessibility and have made the entire museum completely accessible friendly.
 Disabled visitors can also enter for free with a companion.
 You can get more information here.